Louisiana Voices Educator's Guide

 Preparing for Fieldwork

 1. Work with students to identify what they will collect and study.
-As fieldwork proceeds, students often find areas of interest widen, so allowing a certain amount of flexibility and letting students follow their interests can create better research and products.
+As fieldwork proceeds, students often find that their areas of interest widen, so allowing a certain amount of flexibility and letting students follow their interests can create better research and products.
 In the guide to classroom video projects Learning From Your Community, folklorist Gail Matthews-DeNatale recommends letting students contribute significantly to fieldwork and product development (see Unit II Resources).
+She observes:

-2. "Perhaps the most important feature of a project like this is that the students play an integral and active role in all phases of the documentary and decision-making process. . . .
+"Perhaps the most important feature of a project like this is that the students play an integral and active role in all phases of the documentary and decision-making process. . . .
 Instructors may be tempted to modify the script to accommodate their own 'teacher aesthetic.'
 There is also a danger that the video product will become more important to the instructor or school than the learning process.
 Our experience. . .suggests that it is better to conclude the project with a less-than-polished product that is entirely student-made than to create a 'perfect' video."

-3. Determine how students will work, whether individually or in teams.
+2. Determine how students will work, whether individually or in teams.
 Students of all learning abilities take to fieldwork enthusiastically.
 Working in non-conventional settings and methods benefits all students even those who do not excel in traditional classrooms, and allows students to use all their multiple intelligences.

-7. With students, develop a project schedule and a checklist of things to do and remember during fieldwork (see Fieldwork Checklist).
+6. With students, develop a project schedule and a checklist of things to do and remember during fieldwork (see Fieldwork Checklist).
 This can be part of the Fieldwork Rubric.

-8. Obtain permission from school administrators to conduct interviews and, if applicable, to leave campus for interviews.
+7. Obtain permission from school administrators to conduct interviews and, if applicable, to leave campus for interviews.

 Modeling and Practicing

 Modeling and practicing interviewing and using equipment are crucial to successful fieldwork.
-Even experienced folklorists at times find their photos underexposed, tape recorder batteries dead, or videos dubbed over.
+Even experienced folklorists at times find their photos underexposed, audio recorder batteries dead, or videos dubbed over.
 Fieldwork is harder than it first appears!
 And interviewing is more unnerving than it might seem.
 Practicing reduces butterflies, improves diction and listening skills, and builds confidence.
 Try a couple of techniques, such as asking students to critique your model interview of a student or another teacher; pairing students off to take turns as interviewer and interviewee; using the scripts below as a low-risk exercise to prompt student critiques; or reporting on interviews conducted at home.
 Through practice, students learn to improve their questions, listen to responses, follow up interesting leads, and share stories of their own to give interviewees some examples and "prime the pump" to elicit answers.

 Script 1: How Not to Conduct an Interview